artificial-atomic-intelligence/lightning-sam/README.md

 1. Prepare your custom COCO-format dataset.
 The dataset should include a JSON file with annotations and an images folder with corresponding images.

-1. Edit src/config.py with your dataset paths.
+2. Edit src/config.py with run settings, and your absolute dataset and model checkpoint paths, OR use environment variables:
+- `SAM_TRAINING_DIR`
+- `SAM_VALID_DIR`
+- `SAM_TRAINING_COCO`
+- `SAM_VALID_COCO`
+- `SAM_CHECKPOINT`

-1. Run src/train.py.
+3. Run src/train.py.

 ## Notes

 - Uses the original implementation of SAM.
 - Loss calculated as stated on the paper (20 * focal loss + dice loss + mse loss).
 - Only supports bounding box input prompts.
+- ADS additions:
+    - `grad_update` parameter added to config.
+This defines how many batches need to pass through the model (and contribute to the running loss) before weights are updated.
+    - Weights and biases logging integration added.

 ## Resources